vapor-ware/synse-docs/docs/server/api.v3.md

 If the provided transaction ID does not exist, an error is returned.
 Note that transaction IDs are not stored indefinitely.
-After a [configurable](user/configuration.md#cache) TLL, the transaction will be removed from the system and any subsequent lookups for it will result in a Not Found error.
+After a [configurable](user/configuration.md#cache) TTL, the transaction will be removed from the system and any subsequent lookups for it will result in a "Not Found" error.

 There are four states a transaction can be in: